WD-Leong/Programming-Assignments/README.md

 # Programming-Tests

-This is a repository for programming related assignments.
+This is a repository for programming related assignments for job applicants or interns.

 ## 1. Neural Network Back-propagation
 The code `nn_backprop.py` contains the code for the backpropagation algorithm to update the parameters of a shallow Neural Network.
 It is coded primarily using Numpy using sigmoid and rectified linear units as the activation functions.
 Training log of backpropagation algorithm: